What is a Content ID claim?

 Am I in trouble?

 Probably not.
 In most cases, getting a Content ID claim isn’t a bad thing for your YouTube channel.
-It just means, “Hey, we found some material in your video that’s owned by someone else.”
+It just means, “Hey, we found some content in your video that’s owned by someone else.”

 Blocking a video: Sometimes, copyright owners may block your video, which means people won’t be able to watch it.
 They can decide to block your video worldwide or just in certain countries.

 Muting a video: If your video contains copyright-protected music, the owner may choose to mute it.
 This means that people can still watch your video, but they won’t be able to hear the soundtrack.
-This won’t affect your account standing.

 In some cases, you can’t monetize a video that has a Content ID claim.
 Instead, the copyright owners can choose to monetize your video.
 But in other cases, like if music is claimed in your video, you may be able to share the advertising revenue with the music’s copyright owners.